input-output-hk/catalyst-engineering/guides_and_processes/engineering_meetings.md

 **Inputs / Preparation:**
 - Product Owner prepares candidate backlog items.
-- Architects/Eng.
-Mgmt review items for feasibility and clarity before the meeting.
+- Architects/Eng. management review items for feasibility and clarity before the meeting.

 **Expected Outputs:**
 - A prioritized and well-defined backlog of items suitable for the next sprint planning, this becomes the runway for engineering and does not need to be limited to just the next sprint, attempt to define a well groomed backlog for up to 3 sprints ahead, any further planning could result in wasted effort if the product direction changes.
-The lenght of the engineering runway will be determined by the engineering teams velocity over time.
+The length of the engineering runway will be determined by the engineering teams velocity over time.
 - Clarity on scope, acceptance criteria, and readiness of items.

 **Frequency:**